einat/nddrylliog-blog/2011/working-with-me.md

     date: 2011-10-14
     tags: rant, work

-### <introductory bullshit>
+### Introductory bullshit

-<insert heartfelt comment about how I am sorry if this offends anybody and
-where is the closest tissue store>
+Insert heartfelt comment about how I am sorry if this offends anybody and where is the closest tissue store.

-<note about how this is not related in any way to my current or past experiences
-and that any person recognizing him or herself is welcome to hide in the closet>
+Note about how this is not related in any way to my current or past experiences and that any person recognizing him or herself is welcome to hide in the closet.

 ### If you are above me